Table of Contents

-- Prolonged bleeding points toward a disorder of platelet function or vascular disorder.
+- The blood count will provide evidence of platelet count changes.
+Prolonged bleeding points toward a disorder of the platelet function or a vascular disorder.

 - Another option to detect fibrinogen deficiency is to measure reptilase time.
 Reptilase is a snake venom that may split fibrinogen.
 In cases of fibrinogen deficiency, reptilase time is prolonged.